A Reinforcement Learning Approach for Rebalancing Electric Vehicle Sharing Systems: Problem Statement and Formulations

 \subsection{Network}

 Let us consider a network $\Nc$ consisting of $N$ number of nodes and a depot.
-We define a node as a supplier, if it has an excess EV, and a demander, if it requires an EV.
+We define a node as a supplier if it has an excess EV and a demander if it requires an EV.
 The network also has charger nodes.
 Each node in the network can store at most one EV.
 Depending on the charging levels of EVs there are two possibilities of the EVs relocation.
-In Case I, EVs are relocated from supplier nodes directly to demander nodes as shown in Figure \ref{fig:reloc1}.
-In Case II, EVs first need to be taken to charger nodes and after charging is complete, they need to be relocated to the demander nodes as shown in Figure \ref{fig:reloc2}.
+In Case I, EVs are relocated from supplier nodes directly to demander nodes.
+In Case II, EVs first need to be taken to charger nodes, and after charging is complete, they need to be relocated to the demander nodes, as shown in Figure \ref{fig:relocate_overview}.
 We consider discrete charging levels of EVs, where a threshold-based rule is applied to decide whether to charge an EV or not.
+Also, a driver may wait at a charging station until an EV is fully charged or may head for the next activity.
 We consider two settings of the problem when a single shuttle or a fleet of shuttles is deployed for rebalancing the system.
 We formulate the routing problem for a single shuttle as MDP and utilize a central controller to route a fleet of shuttles.

 \tikzset{ intercepted_circle/.style={circle, draw=black, fill=black, inner sep=0pt, minimum size=8pt}, unintercepted_circle/.style={circle, draw=black, fill=white, inner sep=0pt, minimum size=12pt} }